Mechree/ML-CS-6840-Project/deliverables/scripts/k-means/k-means.md

 The Silhouette Score evaluates how well each data point fits within its assigned cluster, and how distinctly separated it is from other clusters.

+### Normalized Mutual Index (NMI)

+NMI measures the amount of shared information between the predicted clusters and the true clusters.
+Ranging from 0 to 1 where 1 is high similarity and 0 is no similarity.

+### Adjusted Rand Index (ARI)

+ARI computes another similarity metric used to measure two clusterings, adjusted for chance.
+Useful for determining the agreement of results between two methods or against ground truth data.
+A value of 1.0 indicates perfect match, a value of 0 indicates agreement equivilent to randomness, and a negative value indicates (up to -1) indicates severe disagreement.
+Considered more robust the NMI.

 ## Full workflow

 1. Import the dataset.
 If data contains labeled data, ensure the ground truth column is ignored or dropped for future processing.